-There are no known risk factors for developing myocarditis.
+There are no known risk factors.

-Sudden, intense myocarditis can lead to congestive heart failure.
+Myocarditis can lead to heart failure.

-The diagnosis of myocarditis is often difficult.
+It can be hard to diagnosis myocarditis.
 There is no specific test for it.
-Many other causes of heart problems must be ruled out.
-To do this, your doctor will ask about your symptoms and medical history, and perform a physical exam.
+Many other causes of heart problems must be ruled out first.

 American Heart Association